- Substance control

 - Improvement of working conditions in the supply chain.

 Since 2008, there have been a lot of changes in the mobile phone market and Sony Mobile is now focused on expanding its range of smartphone products.
-In general high-end phones, such as smartphones, produce more carbon in production than low-end phones.
-The new strategy is an added challenge for us to fulfil our goals, but we are committed to fulfilling them and are focusing our efforts to minimize the impact through life cycle analysis.
+In general high-end phones, such as smartphones, produce more greenhouse gases in production than low-end phones.
+The new strategy is an added challenge for us, but we are committed and are focusing our efforts to minimize the impact through life cycle analysis.

-For some examples of what we are doing to reduce our own footprint, please visit Internal initiatives
+For some examples of what we are doing to reduce our carbon footprint, please visit Internal initiatives

 *The effect of the various greenhouse gases is measured by converting them into so-called CO2 equivalents.
 One CO2 equivalent equals the effect of the emission of 1 kilogram of CO2.